edmundito/ags-tween/docs/scripting/tweenmaths.md

 ## Lerp

-    int TweenMaths.Lerp(float from, float to, float amount)
+    static int TweenMaths.Lerp(float from, float to, float amount)

 Interpolates from one float to another based on a decimal factor.
 Returns int.